Severn and Wye Railway: The Severn Bridge Railway

-A railway had long been contemplated crossing the River Severn in the vicinity of Lydney, and on 18 July 1872 the authorising Act of the Severn Bridge Railway was passed.
+A railway had long been contemplated crossing the River Severn in the vicinity of Lydney, and on 18 July 1872 the Severn Bridge Railway Act 1872 (35 & 36 Vict. c. cix) authorising the Severn Bridge Railway was passed.
 The railway company was to build a bridge 4162 ft in length crossing the River Severn, and connecting the Midland Railway's route between Gloucester and Bristol at Berkeley Road to Lydney Junction on the S&WR.
 Sharpness was an important intermediate industrial and shipping location.
-A northwards spur at the Berkeley end would be built by the Midland Railway, giving that company direct access to the Forest network of the S&WR.
+A northwards spur at the Berkeley end would be built by the Midland Railway, giving that company direct access to the forest network of the S&WR.

 Notwithstanding its financial commitment to its own network extensions, the S&WR subscribed £25,000 to the Severn Bridge Company, and agreed to work the line when it was complete.

 In 1878 the Severn Bridge Railway found that its construction far exceeded its financial resources, and it sought a financial injection from the Midland Railway and the S&WR.
 The Midland declined unless it was given running powers over the entire S&WR system.
 That proposal had been made in the past and refused by the S&WR, concerned about its relationship with its more immediate neighbour, the GWR.

 Now the resolution was for the Severn Bridge Railway Company and the Severn and Wye Railway to amalgamate.
 Financial assistance would be provided by the Midland Railway, which would get the running powers it had previously had refused.
 The Severn and Wye Railway and the Severn Bridge Railway would amalgamate, but would remain independent of the larger networks.
-In exchange for granting the Midland Railway running powers, the S&WR would get running powers over the Midland to Nailsworth and Stroud; although these were local centres of industry, the running powers from the Forest to those places were of little value as the Midland was dominant in taking traffic to its own large network.
+In exchange for granting the Midland Railway running powers, the S&WR would get running powers over the Midland to Nailsworth and Stroud; although these were local centres of industry, the running powers from the forest to those places were of little value as the Midland was dominant in taking traffic to its own large network.

-It was determined that the amalgamation would take place when the Severn Bridge Railway opened to traffic, and as that event drew near, an authorising Act of Parliament was obtained on 21 July 1879.
+It was determined that the amalgamation would take place when the Severn Bridge Railway opened to traffic, and as that event drew near, an authorising act of Parliament, the Severn and Wye and Severn Bridge Railway Companies Act 1879 (42 & 43 Vict. c. clxiii) was obtained on 21 July 1879.

 The Severn Bridge was formally opened on 17 October 1879, and S&WR trains ran as far as Berkeley Road only.
 The amalgamation duly took place, forming the Severn and Wye and Severn Bridge Railway Company, although internal accounts were maintained for the two constituent companies separately until 1888.
 (They were known as the Forest, or Wye, section, and the Bridge section respectively.)
 The Lydney Junction S&WR station was replaced by a new station on the curved connection leading to the Severn Bridge.
 Seven passenger trains crossed the bridge daily, although only two ran through to Lydbrook Junction and one to Coleford, the remainder running between Berkeley Road and Lydney Junction only.